alexwlchan/alexwlchan.net/src/_drafts/looking-at-license-plates.md

     %}
   </div>
   <figcaption>
-    Examples of four styles of license plate that I saw a lot of.
+    Examples of some styles of license plate that I saw a lot of.
     We drove from Vermont into New Hampshire, and at times I saw a 50/50 split of plates -- I wasn't sure which state we were in.
   </figcaption>
 </figure>

 Personally I find the extra text and graphics distracting, and I think they make the license plates harder to read -- but I'm not used to this style.
+This is a visceral reaction against something different, not an objective assessment.

+I can definitely see how it adds a sense of personality and identity to a car, in a way that UK number plates are very generic and dull.
+I see the occasional bumper sticker when driving in the UK, but this is much bolder and brighter.

+I didn't realise this variety was a thing until I was on US roads -- although I'm sure I've seen different plates in US media, it wasn't until I saw dozens of cars next to each other that it jumped out at me.
+A standardised number plate design was another aspect of my life that I'd always thought was universal, and clearly isn't.

 ---